jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/extent-class.md

 ### <a name="parameters"></a>Parámetros
  `_Rhs`
- Número que se va a dividir por.
+ Número que se va a dividir.

 ### <a name="return-value"></a>Valor devuelto
  Objeto `extent`.